Tsar: Montenegro

-The title of Tsar was only used one time in Montenegro, by Šćepan Mali, translated as Stephen the Little.
-He was rumored to be former Russian Emperor Peter III.
-He ruled the country of Montenegro as absolute Monarch, and reigned as Tsar of Montenegro from 1768 until his death in 1773.
+The title of tsar was only used one time in Montenegro, by Šćepan Mali, translated as "Stephen the Little".
+He was rumored to be former Russian emperor Peter III.
+He ruled the country of Montenegro as absolute monarch, and reigned as the tsar of Montenegro from 1768 until his death in 1773.

 Metaphorical uses

-Like many lofty titles, such as mogul, tsar or czar has been used in English as a metaphor for positions of high authority since 1866 (referring to U.S. President Andrew Johnson), with a connotation of dictatorial powers and style, fitting since "autocrat" was an official title of the Russian Emperor (informally referred to as 'the tsar').
+Like many lofty titles, such as mogul, tsar or czar has been used in English as a metaphor for positions of high authority since 1866 (referring to U.S. President Andrew Johnson), with a connotation of dictatorial powers and style, fitting since "autocrat" was an official title of the Russian emperor (informally referred to as 'the tsar').
 Similarly, Speaker of the House Thomas Brackett Reed was called "Czar Reed" for his dictatorial control of the House of Representatives in the 1880s and 1890s.

 In the United States and in the United Kingdom, the title "czar" is a colloquial term for certain high-level civil servants, such as the "drug czar" for the director of the Office of National Drug Control Policy (not to be confused with a drug baron), "terrorism czar" for a presidential advisor on terrorism policy, "cybersecurity czar" for the highest-ranking Department of Homeland Security official on computer security and information security policy, and "war czar" to oversee the wars in Iraq and Afghanistan.
 More specifically, a czar in the US government typically refers to a sub-cabinet-level advisor within the executive branch.
 One of the earliest known usages of the term was for Judge Kenesaw Mountain Landis, who was named commissioner of baseball, with broad powers to clean up the sport after it had been sullied by the Black Sox scandal of 1919.